ergest/sql_patterns/Book/chap1.md

 | comments_on_post_per_post | NUMERIC |
 ```

-As you can see, we need to transform the source data model to a new model that has one row per `user_id` Before we do that, we need to first understand the source data.

-## Understanding the Data Model
+## Understanding the source Data Model
-Writing accurate and efficient SQL begins with understanding the data model you're working with.
-This may already exist in the form of documentation and diagrams but more often than not you'll have to learn it as you go.
+Writing accurate and efficient SQL begins with understanding the source data model you're working with.
+There may already exist documentation and diagrams explaining it but more often than not you'll have to learn as you go.

-The original StackOverflow (SO) data model is different from the one loaded in BigQuery.
-When the engineers loaded it, they modified the mode somewhat.
-For example the SO model contains a single `Posts` table for all the different post types whereas BigQuery split each one into a separate table.
+The original StackOverflow (SO) data model is different from the one provided in my repo.
+That's because I pulled it from BigQuery where the engineers modified the original model somewhat.
+For example the SO model contains a single `Posts` table for all the different types of post types whereas BigQuery split each one into a separate table.

 ![StackOverflow BQ ER Diagram](img/er_diagram.jpeg)
 **Figure 1.1 - StackOverflow ER diagram**